 Today’s post is casual, and I’ll be sharing some thoughts on finding our purpose and life path through mindfulness and staying true to ourselves.
 Grab your tea, and let’s dive in!

 Finding my direction and purpose

 I always like to be open and honest with anyone who reads my posts.
 And those who have been following my blog for quite some time may have noticed that I have always had a slight issue with my image, finding purpose, and having a clear direction in life.
-For some reason, the thought of working on my blog and my book at the same time has always seemed outlandish, which you can read more about in my post here.

 Last week, my blog was my passion, and this week, a story idea has taken hold and so has the act of drawing, and my blog does not seem as important.
 Reading has become a regular hobby but rarely do I feel inclined to post about the books I finish, keeping the stories to myself instead, which has distanced me more from bookstagram.
 I spent a little while in solitude yesterday, trying to find a direction for my blog, my Instagram, my life.
 But today, while I was cleaning, I realized that being mindful and present erases all of those worries.
 When I return to the now, the only thing that matters is what I want to do that day, that hour, that moment.